 Jointly organized in Brussels by Vesalius College, the Institute for European Studies (IES) and the Global Governance Institute (GGI), with the participation of The Red (Team) Analysis Society for curriculum design and training of the first part “Risk Analysis and Early Warning”, … Continue reading Seminars in Brussels – Autumn-Winter

 This second update covers the evolution in Syria from July to October 2013.
-It focuses first on dynamics of change involving the interplay between the Syrian Islamist factions on the ground and international players – especially the declaration of an “Islamic framework” and then the creation of the Islam Army, with impact on the overall situation, and … Continue reading Facing the Fog of War in Syria: The Syrian Islamists Play the Regional “Game of Thrones”
+It focuses first on dynamics of change involving the interplay between the Syrian Islamist factions on the ground and international players – especially the declaration of an “Islamic framework” and then the creation of the Islam Army, with impact on the overall situation, and provides an updated mapping for Syrian Islamist groups.
+It then looks at evolutions related to the National Coalition of Syrian Revolution and Opposition Forces.
+Syrian Sunni factions intending to install an Islamist state in Syria (For background and past state of play, see here) It is within those groups that we have been witnessing throughout September-October 2013 the most potent changes.
+As always, and as Lund … Continue reading Facing the Fog of War in Syria: The Syrian Islamists Play the Regional “Game of Thrones”

 As underlined when we started the series on Syria, one of the analytical challenges we face, in terms of strategic foresight and warning, is the fog of war.
 The, at time, rapid evolution of the situation, fits badly with any static mean to deliver analysis.
-We need, of course, to monitor what is happening, but … Continue reading Facing the Fog of War in Syria: Updates
+We need, of course, to monitor what is happening, but also to regularly integrate this surveillance in our strategic analysis and finally to make it known to concerned audience (readers, decision-makers, policy-makers).
+After having outlined the methodological difficulties and presented the solution chosen, we shall focus on the updates themselves.
+Methodology: challenges and imperfect solutions First, in terms of periodicity and content of publication (delivery in SF&W jargon), a right balance must be found between … Continue reading Facing the Fog of War in Syria: Updates

 Horizon Scanning for National Security – No82 – On relativity: If, for example, we believe that Greece will be in the G20 in 7 years or that we are at the end of the economic crisis, notably in Europe, that “new oil” developments and use of coal are very positive, then, Australia’s heat index or European unemployment figures or Basel’s new liquidity rule might be (only “might” of course) weak signals that something is amiss… if we don’t believe the initial statements then those indications are strong signals of escalation, among so many others.